steven-tbd/GLSL_TD_Vertex-Displacement/README.md

 # GLSL_TD_Vertex-Displacement
-Distort a shape using the color information from an image using TouchDesigner and GLSL.
+<p>Distort a shape using the color information from an image using TouchDesigner and GLSL.</p>

-Change the ‘Movie File In’ image, or starting shape, to create new combinations.
+<p>Change the ‘Movie File In’ image, or starting shape, to create new combinations.</p>

 -----